smoketurner/serverless-vpc-plugin/README.md

     # Whether to enable VPC flow logging to an S3 bucket
     createFlowLogs: false

-    # Whether to create a bastion NAT instance gateway
+    # Whether to create a bastion host
     createBastionHost: false
+    bastionHostKeyName: MyKey # required if creating a bastion host

+    # Whether to create a NAT instance
+    createNatInstance: false

     # optionally specify AZs (defaults to auto-discover all availabile AZs)
     zones: